ende

 GE8EN

-Playlists: It's the Economy, Stupid!, Stand Up For Your Rights, War & Peacemakers
+Playlists: Stand Up For Your Rights, War & Peacemakers

-Tags: Capitalism, Civil Disobedience, Civil Society, Conflicts, Demonstration, Economy, Equality, Ethics, G20, Global Social Rights, globalisation, Hamburg, Justice, Left movement, Media, Police, Politics, Protest, Repression, Resistance, Riot, Violence
+Tags: Capitalism, Civil Disobedience, Civil Society, Civil Society, Conflicts, Demonstration, Economy, Equality, Ethics, G20, Global Social Rights, globalisation, Hamburg, Justice, Left movement, Media, Police, Politics, Protest, Repression, Resistance, Riot, Violence, Widerstand

 GE8EN is a fragmented portrait of a protest culture between the police and party.
 Filmed during the G8 summit in Heiligendamm, it questions the representation of reality in the chaotic high-pressure zone between power and protest.